Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Application to the Attained Level of Education

-For imputing unit-level data for the $N-n = 281,705$ register units that are not part of the sample, a multinomial model has been fitted on the sample data using the aforementioned model for Subgroup B, with the exception of $X_5: \texttt{province}$, which will be used as an external domain.
-Results on the estimated regression coefficients are reported in Table~\ref{tab: true_coeff}, highlighting the important role of previous information on the variable of interest $Y_{ik}$.
-Finally, model-based estimates of population totals for the attained level of education are illustrated in Figure~\ref{fig: edu_counts} (left side), along with a comparison to the sample survey data (right side).
-Estimates $\hat{\theta}^{(d)}_k = \sum_{i=1}^N \gamma_i^{(d)}\hat{Y}_{ik}, k=1,\dots,8$, are based on the deterministic estimator in Eq.~\eqref{eq: theta_hat}, and are illustrative for the two gender domains ($d \in \{\texttt{Male, Female}\}$).
+For imputing unit-level data for the $N-n = 281,705$ register units that are not part of the sample, a multinomial model has been fitted on the sample data using Subgroup B covariates, with the exception of $X_5: \texttt{province}$, which is treated as an external domain.
+Results on the estimated regression coefficients are reported in the Supplementary material D (Table 1).
+The estimates of population totals $\hat{\theta}^{(d)}_k = \sum_{i=1}^N \gamma_i^{(d)}\hat{Y}_{ik}, k=1,\dots,8$, in Figure~\ref{fig: edu_counts} (left panel) are obtained following a model-based approach with this working model and the deterministic estimator in Eq.~\eqref{eq: theta_hat}.
 Estimates for the population totals are consistent with the sample data (in terms of both ordering and relative size); in particular, the highest percentage of individuals are observed in categories \texttt{4 Lower secondary} ($28.4\%$) and \texttt{5 Upper secondary} ($38.4\%$), while a very limited proportion belongs to classes \texttt{1 Illiterate} ($0.35\%$) and \texttt{8 PhD level} ($0.35\%$).
-This has an important impact on the variability or accuracy of the estimates, with a higher uncertainty for those classes characterised by a lower frequency.
+This has an important impact on the accuracy of the estimates, with a higher uncertainty for those classes characterised by a lower frequency.

-The GMSE estimates are reported in Table~\ref{tab: gmse_est}, where a comparison between the linearised estimator in Eq.~\eqref{eq: GMSE_Lin} and a non-parametric bootstrap~\citep[see Section 12 in][]{chambers2012introduction} is reported.
-We denote the two by $\widehat{\GMSE}^{\text{Lin}}$ and $\widehat{\GMSE}^{\text{Boot}}$, respectively.
-Given the different size of each category $k$, as well as that of each different domain $d$, we also consider a measure of relative error, given by the coefficient of variation~\citep[CV; see e.g.,][]{lohr2021sampling}.
-Assuming that the subgroup or category of interest is non-null, that is $\theta_k^{(d)} \neq 0$, this is given by:
+Accuracy estimates are reported in Table~\ref{tab: gmse_est}, comparing the proposed linearised estimator in Eq.~\eqref{eq: GMSE_Lin} against three alternative approaches: a non-parametric bootstrap with $B = 1,000$ resamples (pseudo-code available in Supplementary material C), a design- and a model-based approach, each based on $M = 1,000$ replicates.
+We recall that the model-based approach fixes the (observed) sample and replicates the outcome model, while the design-based approach fixes the (fitted) model and replicates the sampling design.
+Further details on their computation (and a comparison with the GMSE) are provided in Supplementary material C.1.
+Given the different size of each category $k$, as well as that of each different domain $d$, we consider a measure of relative accuracy, given by the coefficient of variation~\citep[CV; see e.g.,][] {lohr2021sampling}.
+Specifically, assuming that the category of interest is non-null, that is $\theta_k^{(d)} \neq 0$, this is given by: